Design and benchmarks for emulating Kondo dynamics on a quantum chip: Numerical simulations

 \subsubsection{Comparing system sizes $N = 6$ and $N = 10$ using iterative solution}

-To cross-check our simulations at larger $N$, we utilized IBM Qiskit's \cite{WilleNaveh2019} circuit classes called Estimator and SparsePauliOp to estimate the observables after running the circuit for a certain number of Floquet steps.
-For now, again, the bath may be initialized in a Fermi sea state $\ket{FS}$.
+To cross-check our simulations at larger $N$, we utilized IBM Qiskit's \cite{WilleNaveh2019} circuit classes called \textit{Estimator} and \textit{SparsePauliOp} to estimate the observables after running the circuit for a certain number of Floquet steps. {We note that we use statevector simulation under the \textit{Statevector} class method which efficiently evolves quantum states by applying unitary matrices directly to a statevector of size $2^{2N+1}$, avoiding the need to store and diagonalize the full Hamiltonian matrix, as required in ED.
+In statevector simulation, a quantum state is represented as a complex vector, and quantum gates act as sparse matrix operations that update only the relevant amplitudes, unlike ED, which requires constructing and storing the entire $2^{2N+1} \times 2^{2N+1}$ Hamiltonian and computing its full spectrum (scaling as $O(2^{6N})$).
+Statevector simulation only requires matrix-vector multiplications, leading to a significantly lower memory footprint and computational cost of $O(2^{2N})$.
+Additionally, Qiskit employs parallelization, look-up tables, and merging consecutive gates into a single matrix, making it feasible to simulate circuits with dozens of qubits, while ED quickly becomes generically intractable beyond 16 qubits.
+Hence, for $N > 6$ sites, we have only done the Qiskit simulations because straightforward ED is too {memory}-intensive and impractical.} For now, again, the bath may be initialized in a Fermi sea state $\ket{FS}$.
 We double-checked that the impurity magnetization obtained from ED and Qiskit are virtually identical for $N = 6$ sites.
-For the $N > 6$ sites, we have only done the Qiskit simulations because straightforward ED is too {memory}-intensive.

 The magnetization dynamics for $N = 10$ are plotted in blue in Figures~\ref{fig:main-img} c), \ref{fig:sz-plots1}.
 On comparing the resulting impurity magnetization curves obtained from the $N = 10$ and $N = 6$ sites, we observe that the long-time dynamics in both scenarios remains similar and features oscillations with various time periods and {magnitudes} about a long-time asymptotic value.
 The value of this long-time asymptote has a smaller magnitude for $N = 10$ sites at the Toulouse point, while it is comparable in the isotropic case.
 We also observe that the amplitudes for oscillations are much more damped for $N = 10$ sites, and mostly smaller frequencies (time periods of the order of nearly 100 steps) are dominant.
 Both the $N = 10$ and $N = 6$ site curves seem to reach their asymptotic values in roughly the same number of Floquet steps.